 The line about "La Rochefoucauld" was another hot-button dispute between Albert R. Broccoli and Tom Mankiewicz.
-In the end, it was kept in because Mankiewicz convinced Guy Hamilton to shoot the scene in a way that Cubby had no choice but to let it stay.
-When the film opened in France, Mankiewicz pointed out that that line got a huge laugh, to which Cubby retorted that France was their least profitable market.
-Tom Mankiewicz was only allowed to work on the next movie Live and Let Die (1973) on condition that La Rochefoucauld never be mentioned in a script again.
+In the end it was kept in because Mankiewicz convinced Guy Hamilton to shoot the scene in a way that Broccoli had no choice but to let it stay.
+When the film opened in France, Mankiewicz pointed out that that line got a huge laugh, to which Broccoli retorted that France was their least profitable market.
+Mankiewicz was only allowed to work on the next movie Live and Let Die (1973) on condition that La Rochefoucauld never be mentioned in a script again.

-This is one of few Bond movies that has one predominant setting which is Nevada, USA, particularly Las Vegas.
-It is only briefly set in other locations such as Amsterdam during the early part of the film.
-Dr. No (1962) was mainly set in Jamaica whilst On Her Majesty's Secret Service (1969) is the only Bond movie to be completely set in Europe.
+This is one of the few Bond movies that has one predominant setting, which is Las Vegas, NV.
+It is only briefly set in other locations, such as Amsterdam, during the early part of the film.
+Dr. No (1962) was mainly set in Jamaica, while On Her Majesty's Secret Service (1969) is the only Bond movie to be completely set in Europe.

 Product placements, brand integrations and promotional tie-ins for this movie include Lufthansa Airlines; Rolex Watches, James Bond wears a Rolex Submariner; Martini & Rossi Vermouth; Playboy Clubs; Hertz Rent-a-car; Las Vegas strip casinos and nightclubs such as the Riviera Hotel & Casino, Tropicana Hotel & Casino and Circus Circus Casino; Mouton Rothschild Wine; Seaspeed Hovercrafts; Courvoisier Cognac; Honda Motorbikes; Shell Oil; Bell Helicopters; and Ford cars including Mustang, Thunderbird and other makes.